nina-bornemann/Rick-Morty_React_Router/Readme.md

 > path = /

 - ### 👥 Characters Gallery
-→ Shows a **Load Characters** button to fetch characters from the Rick & Morty API.
+→ Fetch characters from the Rick & Morty API using axios and useEffect Hook
-→ Includes a **search bar** to filter results by name.
+→ Includes a **search bar** to filter results by name
 > path = /characters

 - ### 👤 Character Detail Page